 I have also gone to Dr. Fields for treatment with allergies, migraines, and muscle stiffness.
 Fast forward to 2013 – I messed up my achilles tendon w/ plantar fasciitis to...
 Read more »

 Knee pain due to a Backers Cyst

 2) How long did you have these complaints when you began acupuncture treatment?

 None.
-My sister had to have a knee replacement as a result of a Bakers Cyst and I did not want to go through a knee operation with out trying all alternatives
+My sister had to have a knee replacement as a result of a Bakers Cyst and I did not want to go through a knee operation with out trying

 ” After I awakened in the morning, my esophagus would not let me swallow.
 I cancelled breakfast plans and instead came in to see Mark Fields for acupuncture treatment.
 The therapy lasted roughly 30 minutes.
 Immediately after treatment, the esophagus functioned normally!
 I ate breakfast at a nearby restaurant.
 Acupuncture was not painful and I felt as if I had experienced a miracle cure!” – Mark, 83